k2view-academy/K2View-Academy/articles/11_query_builder/03_building_and_running_an_sql_query.md

 ### Query Editor Code Completion Assistant

-While manually editing the SQL statements, you can be assisted by the Editor Assistant, which suggest you code completion.
-The completion suggestion is for schemas, tables, columns names of the current interface, as well as set of base SQL clauses.
+While manually editing the SQL statements, you can be assisted by the Editor Assistant, which provide code completion suggestions.
+The completion suggestion is for schemas, tables, column names of the current interface, as well as set of base SQL clauses.

 The Assistant code completion is done while typing and on hitting CTRL+SPACE, as used while code programming.

-A select list is then opened where you can choose the relevant statement.
+A select list then opens, allowing you to choose the relevant statement.

 ![](images/web/03_code_complet.png)